dracoranger/ConstVig-public/README.md

 ### Running the tests
 To run tests, navigate to the code file.
 Running pytest test.py will run all the tests for this program.
 For optimal testing, place the file small.pcap from the CV sharepoint in the put_pcaps_here folder.
-This tests the networkIn module against a know data point.
+This tests the networkIn module against a known data point.

 ### General information
 dad.py is the main launcher file.
 Dad launches childNO and kills it at the end of a round.
 Dad re-launches childNO every round of the CTF exercise.
 For future developers, it is possible to add more child processes for dad to launch and maintain, if desired.
 You will need to create a storage system and a way of iterating through this system for the various children, so it is somewhat involved.